5calls/ios/FiveCalls/Pods/Down/README.md

 Or manually install:

 1. Clone this repository
-2. Build the Down project
+2. Drag and drop the Down project into your workspace file, adding the framework in the embedded framework section
-3. Add the resulting framework file to your project
+2. Build and run your app
 4. ?
 5. Profit

 ### Robust Performance

->[cmark](https://github.com/jgm/cmark) can render a Markdown version of War and Peace in the blink of an eye (127 milliseconds on a ten year old laptop, vs. 100-400 milliseconds for an eye blink).
-In our [benchmarks](https://github.com/jgm/cmark/blob/master/benchmarks.md), cmark is 10,000 times faster than the original Markdown.pl, and on par with the very fastest available Markdown processors.
+>[cmark](https://github.com/commonmark/cmark) can render a Markdown version of War and Peace in the blink of an eye (127 milliseconds on a ten year old laptop, vs. 100-400 milliseconds for an eye blink).
+In our [benchmarks](https://github.com/commonmark/cmark/blob/master/benchmarks.md), cmark is 10,000 times faster than the original Markdown.pl, and on par with the very fastest available Markdown processors.

 > The library has been extensively fuzz-tested using [american fuzzy lop](http://lcamtuf.coredump.cx/afl).
 The test suite includes pathological cases that bring many other Markdown parsers to a crawl (for example, thousands-deep nested bracketed text or block quotes).